 I’ve been told many times that I’m an old soul.
 I’m unsure if this is something that is just me; not learned or anything, just always there, or if I’ve slowly acquired a taste for things that perhaps make me appear older than I am.

-Take cocktails for example, gin which most people associate with an older demographic is by far my favourite.
 And this Gimlet recipe throwback to the 1920’s is definitely a new favourite.
 The fact that its colours are perfect for the holidays is a wonderful coincidence that makes me happy.

 I’m more into wine these days so I actually had to do some research on what this cocktail would be labeled once I developed the recipe; the obvious choice was a gimlet.

 Gin, lime juice or cordial and soda.
 Simple, clean, and yet one killer cocktail in the taste department.
 I love that there’s no syrup involved making the tastes clean, straightforward and not overly sweet.
-Truly perfect for a happy hour or a cocktail before supper arrives at the table.
-I’ve served them as a Christmas cocktail for those who also enjoy gin.

 Obviously my kids didn’t drink this.
 That being said, they loved eating the lime slices and pomegranate seeds with glee.
 And I loved having a festive cocktail to enjoy during the witching hour at our house 😉